Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/us008/01.requirements-engineering/Readme.md

 * **AC2:** The system should accurately determine which vehicles are due for a check-up based on their maintenance/check-up frequency and current mileage.
 ### 1.4.
 Found out Dependencies

+* There is a dependency on "US006 - Register a Vehicle" as a vehicle must exist before being listed for a check up.
-* There is a dependency on "US003 - Create a task category" as there must be at least one task category to classify the task being created.
+* There is another dependency on "US007 - Register a Vehicle's check up" as there must be a vehicle check up registered before any check up list.
 ### 1.5 Input and Output Data

 **Input Data:**